 Applications using node-lock licenses (one license per machine) are generally safe for checkpoint and restart.
 Applications using floating licenses may be safe for checkpoint and restart, depending on the license library implementation.
-The FLEMIm library will include atcheckpoint() and atrestart() event handlers after the IRIX 6.4 release.
+In IRIX 6.5 and later, the FLEXIm library includes atcheckpoint() and atrestart() event handlers.